Best options when living with a Gluten Intolerance

 But what is different about gluten free bread?

 More than you may think.
-Gluten is what gives bread its strength and elasticity.
+Gluten is what gives bread its strength and elasticity, according to Coeliac UK.
 The texture of the bread will change along with the ingredients, but it is definitely worth it if it sees those gluten intolerance symptoms subside.
 Eating gluten free bread could see the end of your bloated stomach, headache and runny nose.

 What is Gluten Intolerance?